mrklein/foamLookupEntry/README.md

 * **-dict**

-  Specify dictionary file, if omitted it is read from stdin.
+  Specify dictionary file, if omitted data is read from stdin.

 * **-key**